csgo-league/csgo-league-bot/README.md

 ## Setup (Linux)
 1. First you must have a bot instance to run this script on.
 Follow the discord.py tutorial [here](https://discordpy.readthedocs.io/en/latest/discord.html) on how to set one up.
 Be sure to invite it to a server to use it.

-   * The necessary OAuth2 invite permission scopes integer is `17067072`.
+   * The necessary OAuth2 invite permission scopes integer is `1090808896` as shown [here](https://discordapi.com/permissions.html#1090808896).

    * Enable the "server members intent" for your bot, as shown [here](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).